How to Build an SEO Plan for Your Website

 - Coordination with any PPC and remarketing efforts

 SEO by Quarters

-This chart is an example of how you can lay these activities out over a 1-year campaign.
+The chart below is an example of how you can lay these activities out over a 1-year campaign.
 Notice that some actions should repeat in later quarters.
 For example, it’s a good idea to follow up your initial keyword discovery with a full refresh a few months later.
 Keywords and goals evolve.
-You can’t just set it and forget it.
 Be sure you are still on goal and on track.
 And a technical audit will provide important and actionable insights every time!
 Do it at least once a quarter.
-Google Webmaster Tools gives continuous feedback.
+Google crawls your site and provides continuous free feedback via Google Search Console (formerly Google Webmaster Tools).
 This is a valuable “conversation” to engage in.
 Do not ignore this free advice from Google.